 If there is not a thin coating of milk, continue heating the milk until it thinly coats the pan when you tilt the pan.
-After scalding milk, I again placed our milk into the refrigerator to cool it before pouring it onto our dehydrator trays.
+After scalding the milk, I again placed it into the refrigerator to cool it before pouring it onto our dehydrator trays.

 Tips On Scalding Milk

 I can remember as a young child my mother “scalding” milk for a recipe.
 I was too young to really care, but, apparently when scalding milk for a recipe it will make the baked goods bake up fluffier.

 It must have worked because my mother’s pancakes and biscuits were always nice and fluffy.